santhoshkannan21/santhoshkannan21-HCL-Hackathon-Doctor-Appointment-System/README.md

-# DoctorAppointmentSystem
-# 🏢 Workspace Allocation System | HCL Hackathon 2026
+# DoctorAppointmentSystem | HCL Hackathon 2026

 ## 🚀 Overview
 This project is a high-performance Workspace Allocation and Booking System built during the HCL Hackathon (Mar 30, 2026).
 It ensures strict concurrency control to prevent double-booking of resources, providing a seamless experience for both Employees and Administrators.